 Your lighting is what makes both you and your background look slick.
 You can use anything from household standing lamps (around £40) to industry-standard florescent lighting (around £100+ per light).
 The brightness of your image can also be boosted in post-production so don’t fret if the lighting isn’t as bright as you’d hoped.

 You’ll need to position your lighting as follows; one light to the right of your background, one light to the left and one left next to your camera positioned at a 30-degree angle to the subject you’re filming (perhaps yourself).
 This three-point lighting will help to give you the best quality lighting for your video production.

 Here’s a quick sketch of what I mean:

 What Microphone Should I Use?

-If you’re using a Webcam or any type of video camera you may find you have a built in microphone that works rather well.
-Whether you opt to buy an external microphone will depend on your cameras positioning and whether it can efficiently pick up your voice from your presenting position.
-If you have to get an external microphone choose a lapel/lav mic.
+If you’re using a Webcam or any type of video camera you may find you have a built-in microphone that works rather well.
+Whether you opt to buy an external microphone will depend on your camera positioning and whether it can efficiently pick up your voice from your presenting position.
+If you have to get an external microphone to choose a lapel/lav mic.
 These mics capture great quality audio and are very easy to hide during filming.

 What Do I Do When I’ve Finished Recording?

 When you’ve wrapped finishing your video blog it’s time to get editing and work on the post-production side of your corporate video.
 You can get a variety of free editing software if you’re a Mac or Windows user (iMovie/Windows Movie Maker), but it might be worth paying for a more extensive piece of software (Adobe Premier), which will offer some extra tools in post-production.